 - Helping maritime operators meet their climate and environmental goals

 To ensure revenues are being used as expected, EU Member States will be required to report transparently on how they use them.

 How can I keep up to date with Fit for 55 news?

 Bureau Veritas is on hand to help ship owners and operators make the necessary preparations for all aspects of Fit for 55.
-As the proposal is finalized, we will provide updated information and advice.
-To stay up to date with the latest developments on FuelEU and other Fit for 55 measures, subscribe to our newsletter.
+As the text is finalized and adopted, we will provide updated information and advice.
+To stay up to date with the latest developments on FuelEU Maritime and other Fit for 55 measures, subscribe to our newsletter.